 - Mash the pigeon peas over heat.

-- Add the coconut milk and three cups of water.
+- Add the coconut milk and 3 cups of water (this includes the liquid you reserved from boiling the peas).

-- Add the auyama and boil over medium heat until the pumpkin is cooked through and the peas reach a creamy consistency, adding more water if it becomes necessary.
+- Add the auyama and boil over medium heat until the pumpkin is cooked through and the peas reach a creamy consistency, adding more water as it becomes necessary to maintain the same level.

 - Serve with arroz blanco, salad and meat or seafood.